benhoyt/benhoyt.github.com/writings/simple-lists.md

 You *could* achieve this in Go using panics, but it's well outside the idiomatic zone.
 Go just isn't very terse, and the sooner one stops worrying about that, the better.

-TODO: link to .go files, mention that Server and SQLModel could be in their own packages, but just made them flat for simplicity.

 ## Simple `ServeMux` routing